Is Exfoliating Good (or Bad) for Acne-Prone Skin?

-- Clogged pores that make facial skin look dull by trapping oil and dirt, is removed with consistent exfoliation.
+- Clogged pores, which make skin look dull by trapping oil and dirt, are cleared up with consistent exfoliation.

 - Re-energises dull and lifeless skin.

-- Great as an anti-ageing facial treatment as it keeps the skin supple and healthy looking.
-It sloughs off flaky dead skin, and the motions massage the face at the same time, enabling good blood flow.
+- Great as an anti-aging facial treatment, as it keeps the skin supple and healthy-looking and sloughs off flaky dead skin.
+Exfoliating massages the face at the same time, enabling good blood flow.

-- Flakes off of the undesirable dead outer layer of skin, and easily promotes a new and clearer skin to grow out.
+- Flakes off the undesirable dead outer layer of skin, which promotes the growth of new and clearer skin.
 This will speed up the process of obtaining clear and flawless skin.

-- Exfoliating soaps works two ways.
-It allows you to cleanse and exfoliate your skin at the same time.
+- Exfoliating soap works in two ways.
+It allows you to both cleanse and exfoliate your skin at the same time.

-- For those over forty and beyond, it should become a regimen, because it does effectively reduce the appearance of wrinkles.
+- For those over forty, it should become a regimen because it does effectively reduce the appearance of wrinkles.

-- Exfoliation is very effective to stop the growth of ingrown hairs, especially for men.
+- Exfoliation is very effective at stopping the growth of ingrown hairs, especially for men.

-- The effects of acne scars, if not completely removed, will definitely become less noticeable.
+- Acne scars, if not completely removed, will definitely become less noticeable.

-The face and upper body parts aren't the only area of the body that requires exfoliation.
-You can also exfoliate rough areas of the body, like the feet, knees, and elbows.
-And as we grow older, we must exfoliate more, because as we age, our body’s natural exfoliation process slows down considerably.
-So in order to give the skin a boost, and bring it 'back-to-life', exfoliate.
+The face and upper body parts aren't the only areas of the body that require exfoliation.
+You should also exfoliate rough areas of the body, like the feet, knees, and elbows.
+And as we grow older, we must exfoliate more because as we age, our body’s natural exfoliation process slows down considerably.
+So, in order to give the skin a boost, and bring it 'back to life', exfoliate.

 HOW OFTEN DO YOU EXFOLIATE?